 Introduction To CSS

-CSS is the skin of HTML skeleton.HTML was unable to do SCREEN ARRANGEMENT and CODE SHARING (we cannot use a piece of code from one HTML doc to another )
+CSS is the skin of HTML skeleton.
+HTML was unable to do SCREEN ARRANGEMENT and CODE SHARING (we cannot use a piece of code from one HTML doc to another).

-But with the help of CSS we can do the both.
+But with the help of CSS we can do both.
 SCREEN can be managed with the help of div tag and the code can be shared.

 1. Inline CSS